 Ingredients for Avocado Egg Salad

-- Hard-boiled eggs: You’ll need these for protein and richness.
+- Hard-boiled eggs: These bring the protein and creaminess.

 - Optional ingredients: